CORDEX-WRF-community/WRF/README.md

 # CORDEX WRF Community (CWC) WRF code #

 This is a fork of the official code repository for the [Weather Research & Forecasting (WRF)](https://github.com/wrf-model/WRF) modelling system.
+The CORDEX-WRF-Community (CWC) uses the WRF model for long-term regional climate simulations.
+In the period since a given set of climate simulations are designed, model configurations are tested, and the final configuration is selected, several official WRF versions are usually released.
+These typically come with new features and associated bugs, but also with bug fixes that might affect our selected code.
+Thus, we freeze the (official) code version, but still apply selected important bug fixes or new features relevant for the community.
-CORDEX-WRF-Community (CWC) WRF versions are tagged with an additional number (e.g. [v4.5.1.6](https://github.com/CORDEX-WRF-community/WRF/releases/tag/v4.5.1.6)), indicating our modifications with respect to an official release (e.g. v4.5.1), which might include bugfixes not yet included in the official release or new features used by some CORDEX initiatives.
+CWC WRF versions are tagged with an additional number (e.g. [v4.5.1.6](https://github.com/CORDEX-WRF-community/WRF/releases/tag/v4.5.1.6)), indicating our modifications with respect to an official release (e.g. v4.5.1), which might include bugfixes not yet included in the official release or new features used by some CORDEX initiatives.
 Discussion occurs as issues in the specific repositories for the different initiatives.
-WRF development is done via pull requests to the next CWC WRF development branch (currently **v4.5.1.7-devel**).
+WRF development is done via pull requests to the next CWC WRF development branch (e.g. **v4.5.1.7-devel**).
-The latest CWC WRF release (currently **v4.5.1.6**) is always found in branch **v4.5.1-cwc**, or the corresponding base version.
+The latest CWC WRF release (e.g. **v4.5.1.6**) is always found in branch **v4.5.1-cwc**, or the corresponding base version.
-Releases are issued for specific purposes; e.g. when a new experiment is started for a given CORDEX initiative.
+CWC WRF releases are issued for specific purposes; e.g. when a new experiment is started for a given CORDEX initiative.
 Check out the repository of the corresponding initiative to find out which model version to use for each experiment and the specific configuration files (namelists, TBL files, etc).

 ![CWC WRF development](./CWC-WRF-development.svg)

+[All branches](https://github.com/CORDEX-WRF-community/WRF/branches/all) in the https://github.com/CORDEX-WRF-community/WRF repository must have an associated Pull Request detailing their purpose.

 ## Original WRF README.md ##